 The Danish district heating industry beats records in exports.
-In 2011, the export revenue were 5 billion DKK.
+In 2011, the export revenue amounted to 5 billion DKK.
 And in order to continue the success, Denmark has to work hard, according to the industry as well as government.

-A new report states very clearly stated that the district heating industry has great success these years.
+A new report states very clearly stated that the district heating industry had great success these years.
 The 5 billion is an increase of 30 percent compared to 2007.

 And forecasts show that the positive curve wil continue.

-Still, there is no “time to rest on our laurels”, it was stressed several times on an energy policy conference held at Christiansborg, home to the Danish Parliament.
+Still, there is no “time to rest on our laurels”, it was stressed several times at an energy policy conference held at Christiansborg, home to the Danish Parliament.

 As Lars Tveen, Divisional President of Danfoss District Energy, warned: “We are faced with a golden egg in our hands, which may one day turn into a golden bird, which later may be turned into a swan.
 But it can also be pushed out of the nest.”